 In Chemistry 143 we begin an exploration of the basic principles of Organic Chemistry.
 You will find that Organic Chemistry involves many new concepts, a large number of rules and (by the end of the second semester) a large number of reaction mechanisms.
 However, as the course progresses and your knowledge grows, you will find that a relatively small subset of concepts tie together the vast amount of information contained in the text.
 Learning these underlying principles, and knowing when and how to apply them to solve problems, is the key to success.
 You have seen many of these concepts in General Chemistry, but here they will be considered from a different point of view.
 For example, knowing the relative electronegativity of atoms is essential to understanding why molecules react the way they do; the concept of electronegativity allows you to rationalize why some atoms are good leaving groups and others are not.
-A special effort made at the beginning of the course to master the writing of proper Lewis structures with the correct number of bonds, formal charges, and unshared pairs of electronegativity of atoms, Lewis acid-base theory, Bronstead-Lowry acid-base theory, and the rules for writing proper contributing "structures" to resonance hybrids will make the understanding of reaction mechanisms considerably easier.
+A special effort made at the beginning of the course to master the writing of proper Lewis structures with the correct number of bonds, formal charges, and unshared pairs of electrons will pay off as the course progresses.
+Also, an early and thorough understanding of the relative electronegativity of atoms, Lewis acid-base theory, Bronstead-Lowry acid-base theory, and the rules for writing proper contributing "structures" to resonance hybrids will make the understanding of reaction mechanisms considerably easier.